All Episodes

 The people of Oklahoma know that they are in Tornado Alley.

-The true test is the aftermath.
+The true test is the aftermath, how people deal with it.

-And I have to tell you from what I've seen, these people in Oklahoma are the backbone of the United States of America.
+And I have to tell you, from what I've seen, these people in Oklahoma are the backbone of the United States of America.

-We found the uh people of Joplin were not crying and whining and moaning, and they weren't asking where FEMA was, and they weren't demanding that government show up.
+We found the people of Joplin were not crying and whining and moaning, and they weren't asking where FEMA was, and they weren't demanding that government show up.

 They had rolled up their sleeves and they were already starting to rebuild.

-It was a it was a pretty big party barbecue.
+It was a pretty big party barbecue.

-Same thing in Oklahoma, and you'll hear it here on the soundbites coming up.
+And you'll hear it here on the soundbites coming up.

 Backbone of America.